caged/maptime/oregon-fire/script.md

 Breifly walk through the Mapbox Studio editor.
 For an in-depth getting started guide, check out [the official docs](https://www.mapbox.com/guides/getting-started-studio/).

 ### Incendio!
-Ask people to open the source project.
+Ask people to open the source project maptime-step-1.tm2.
 [TODO UPLOAD TO DROPBOX]

 ### Playing With Fire
 * Create new stylesheet "fire"